-Can a court order for maintenance or custody be modified?
 When the Court grants an order in family proceedings for separation, divorce or custody the financial, housing and visits will be considered at the time the order is made.
-As the … Continued
+As the children get older some of the circumstances may have … Continued

 Family law is a wide field and there are many solutions both in the courts and as private agreements.
 Advice taken early as a precaution can be very helpful.
 When a conflict can only be resolved in court it is … Continued